realpython/realpython-blog/2015/2015-01-22-deploying-a-django-app-to-aws-elastic-beanstalk.markdown

 **Python version**

 Next, the CLI should automagically detect that you are using Python and just ask for confirmation.
 Say yes.
 Then you need to select a platform version.
-You have 2 different options here for python 3
+You have 2 different options here for Python 3:

 * Python 3.4
 * Python 3.4 (Preconfigured - Docker)

-If your a hipster choose the Preconfigured - Docker choice, otherwise go with the normal Python 3.4.
-No only teasing.
-The basic difference is this.
+If you're a hipster, choose the Preconfigured - Docker choice, otherwise go with the normal Python 3.4.
+No, only teasing; the basic difference is this:

-### Python 3.4
+#### Python 3.4
-This gives you an Ec2 image running 64bit Amazon Linux with python 3.4 pre installed.
+This gives you an Ec2 image running 64bit Amazon Linux with Python 3.4 pre-installed.
 The front end web server is apache, with mod_wsgi installed.
-This is the "standard" or "traditional" way that beanstalk works.
-Meaning with this option beanstalk will create Ec2 images for you, and you can use the `ebextension` files we will talk about later to customize the ec2 imagee.
+This is the "standard" or "traditional" way that Beanstalk works, meaning with this option Beanstalk will create EC2 images for you, and you can use the `ebextension` files we will talk about later to customize the EC2 image.

-### Python 3.4 (Preconfigured - Docker)
+#### Python 3.4 (Preconfigured - Docker)
-This gives you an Ec2 image running Docker, with a docker image already setup for you.
-The docker image runs 64bit Debian Jessie with python 3.4, nginx 1.8 and uWSGI 2.0.8.
-Because your basically interacting with the docker image directly if you chose this route you would use standard docker configuration techniques (i.e. a 'Dockerfile'), and then you don't have to do much that is AWS Beanstalk speciic, as beanstalk knows how to manage the docker image for you.
+This gives you an EC2 image running Docker, with a Docker image already setup for you.
+The Docker image runs 64bit Debian Jessie with Python 3.4, nginx 1.8 and uWSGI 2.0.8.
+Because you're basically interacting with the Docker image directly, if you choose this route you would use standard Docker configuration techniques (i.e. a 'Dockerfile'), and then you don't have to do much that is AWS Beanstalk specific, as Beanstalk knows how to manage the Docker image for you.

-For this article we will focus on the "standard" or "traditional" way using an Ec2 image, so choose the 'Python 3.4' option and let's move on.
+For this article we will focus on the "standard" or "traditional" way using an EC2 image, so choose the 'Python 3.4' option and let's move on.

 **SSH**